 During your enrollment, all credit cards that you include in the program will be frozen.
 This means you won’t be able to make any new charges on those cards.
 In addition, your enrollment in the program will be noted in your credit report.
 This means you won’t be able to apply for new credit cards until you graduate.

-The notation on your credit report will remain for two years after you complete the program or six years after you started the program – whichever is first.
+The notation on your credit report will remain for two years after you complete the program whether you finish in 2, 3, 4 or even 5 years.
 Once you graduate, the accounts you included in the program are generally closed.
 However, you will be able to apply for new credit.
-If your credit score is low, there are techniques you can use to start rebuilding your credit, even before the two years are up.
+If your credit score is low, there are techniques you can use to start rebuilding your credit and obtain new credit cards, even before the two years are up.

 Weighing the pros and cons of debt management

 As with any debt solution, there are pros and cons to enrolling in a debt management plan.
 You need to understand them, so you can weigh the benefits and drawbacks based on your current financial situation.
 This will also help you compare a DMP to other solutions.